Georgess2293/fsd_tech_product_analyzer/readme/README.md

 1. Web scraping & Automation.
 2. ETL Pipeline: using python and pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
-3. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
+3. Database: Schema Design - Indexing - Data Integrity.
-4. Machine Learning & Predictive Analysis: Model Training - Evaluation and Prediction.

 <br>